 Hunan University of Science and Technology, Xiangtan, China: Oral English instructor, spring semester 2010, teaching 16 hours a week.
 Taught sections of Oral English for sophomores; one for postgraduates; two in advanced audio-visual and speaking lab for juniors; one in “Cultural Backgrounds of English-Speaking Countries.”

 Private lessons in English and beginning French, in person and via Skype, to speakers of Chinese, Japanese, Polish, Spanish, Italian and Czech.

-Graduate School of Journalism, City University of New York: Coach to international students, fall semester 2012.
+Graduate School of Journalism, City University of New York: Coach to international students, fall semester 2012 to present.
 Author of English for Journalists blog.

 University of British Columbia, Vancouver: Canwest Visiting Professor in arts and culture journalism, Graduate School of Journalism, Vancouver, spring semester 2012.

 Colorado State University: CSU/Gannett Foundation professional in residence, February and March 1987.
 Duties included 20 guest lectures in reporting and editing classes; counseling students; advising the student newspaper staff; and conducting a two-day editing seminar for Colorado newspaper editors.

 Emerson College, Boston: Adjunct instructor, Division of Mass Communications, 1986-87.
 Taught “Fundamentals of Reporting,” “Public Affairs Reporting,” “Senior Print Lab” (editing and graphics) and directed study in arts criticism.

 Baruch College, New York: Adjunct instructor.
 Courses: “Communicating About U.S. Business and Politics,” a required course in the Contemporary American Business Practices certificate program, Division of Continuing and Professional Studies, fall semester 2016; “Grammar for Better Professional Communication,” fall semester 2017.